tleb/colour-debug/README.md

 // true to show the object's non-enumerable and symbol properties
 // if not set to true, then equals false d({ foo: 'bar' }, true)

+// specify the depth to go into
+// if not an integer, unlimited d({ foo: 'bar' }, false, 3)
 ```

 ## Author